ffrgb/meshviewer/README.md

 Nodes being online for less than maxAge days are considered "new".
 Likewise, nodes being offline for more than than maxAge days are considered "lost".

+## nodeZoom (integer)

+Max level to be applied by clicking a node or open a node.
+With value `18` near by buildings and streets should be visible.
+Interesting if one of configured map provider has zoom-level under `18`.

 ## mapLayers (List)